Sometimes teens just don’t want to engage in therapy.

 SOMETIMES RESISTANCE ISN’T RESISTANCE

 When teen guys state they don’t want to attend counseling it may be they believe doing so means they’re weak, damaged, or not adequately self-sufficient.
-In my experience, this is especially true with teen guys who are depressed.
+In my experience, this is especially true with teen guys who are depressed or have trauma histories.

 Also, if the teen guy is oppositional at all and a parent wants him to attend counseling, doing so — or not — could be more about autonomy than anything else.
 In other words, he doesn’t want to come because you think he should.

 With all that in mind, I suggest you present counseling as an expectation, while avoiding any argument or debate on the matter.
 When parents take this approach, teen guys can blame you for having to go.
 That lets them off the hook, since they don’t have to admit they need or want help.

 In my experience, these “forced” guys often end up being well engaged in the counseling process.